Surviving Cardiac Arrest – A Heartfelt Patient Reunion

 Primary care is truly at the heart of wellness.
 From disease management to general wellness (and everything in between), the Dum family knows they can always count on their primary care provider for guidance and support.

-Living Proof – Mike’s Heart Care Story
+Living Proof – Mike’s Vascular Care Story

 After years of avoiding routine check-ups, a near-fatal event has Mike North counting his blessings – and encouraging others not to put off their preventative care.